Chapter 6:

 “I took nothing.
 It's the truth", I replied.

 She fired the second shot.
 The ammunition she was using — they were little spiky metal balls, for hunting small game.
 Surprisingly heavy, they could indeed cause me some serious head trauma if she missed the target.
 However, unlike kyudo arrows, they weren't exactly deadly.
-Might knock me out cold, though.
+Still might knock me out cold, though.

 This time, she missed her shot, the projectile flew over the apple.

 “Come on...
 Are you scared to hit me?
-Is that why you aimed high?”
-I asked, teasing her again.
+Is that why you aimed high?”, I asked, teasing her again.
 I put the apple back in place one last time.
 “We're tied, one to one.
 If you're gonna miss, you might as well hit me.
 Otherwise, our little exercise will be worthless", I commented.

 “Third question.
-Who are you, and why do you look so much like my brother?” she asked, catching me completely off guard.
+Who are you, and why do you look so much like my brother?”, she asked, catching me completely off guard.

 Due to the conditioning of my previously given answers, I knew she would have the instinctive reaction to shoot as soon as I was done speaking.
 Because of this, I knew exactly what to do to prove my immortality.
 As soon as I finished my sentence, I brought one of my hands to my head as quickly as I could and grabbed the apple.